Welcome to my homepage!!

 2. if any reconfiguration for the former violates $\varepsilon$-fraction of edges, then $\Omega(\varepsilon)$-fraction of edges must be unsatisfied during any reconfiguration for the latter.

 The crux of its construction is the reconfigurability of Hadamard codes, which enables to reconfigure between a pair of codewords, while avoiding getting too close to the other codewords.
 Combining this alphabet reduction with gap amplification due to Ohsaka (SODA 2024), we are able to amplify the $1$ vs. $1-\varepsilon$ gap for arbitrarily small $\varepsilon \in (0,1)$ up to the $1$ vs. $1-\varepsilon_0$ for some universal $\varepsilon_0 \in (0,1)$ without blowing up the alphabet size.
-In particular, a $1$ vs. $1-\varepsilon_0$ gap version of $\textsf{Maxmin Binary CSP Reconfiguration}$ with alphabet size $W_0$ is PSPACE-hard only assuming the Reconfiguration Inapproximability Hypothesis posed by Ohsaka (STACS 2023), whose gap parameter can be arbitrarily small.
-As an immediate corollary, we show that under the same hypothesis, there exists a universal constant $\varepsilon_0 \in (0,1)$ such that many popular reconfiguration problems are PSPACE-hard to approximate within a factor of $1-\varepsilon_0$, including those of $3\textsf{-SAT}$, $\textsf{Independent Set}$, $\textsf{Vertex Cover}$, $\textsf{Clique}$, $\textsf{Dominating Set}$, and $\textsf{Set Cover}$.
-This may not be achieved only by gap amplification of Ohsaka, which makes the alphabet size gigantic depending on the gap value of the hypothesis.
+In particular, a $1$ vs. $1-\varepsilon_0$ gap version of $\textsf{Maxmin 2-CSP Reconfiguration}$ with alphabet size $W_0$ is PSPACE-hard given a probabilistically checkable reconfiguration proof system having any soundness error $1-\varepsilon$ due to Hirahara and Ohsaka (STOC 2024) and Karthik C. S. and Manurangsi (2023).
+As an immediate corollary, we show that under the same hypothesis, there exists a universal constant $\varepsilon_0 \in (0,1)$ such that many popular reconfiguration problems are PSPACE-hard to approximate within a factor of $1-\varepsilon_0$, including those of $\textsf{3-SAT}$, $\textsf{Independent Set}$, $\textsf{Vertex Cover}$, $\textsf{Clique}$, $\textsf{Dominating Set}$, and $\textsf{Set Cover}$.
+This may not be achieved only by gap amplification of Ohsaka, which makes the alphabet size gigantic depending on $\varepsilon^{-1}$.

-3. New!!
-Optimal PSPACE-hardness of Approximating Set Cover Reconfiguration.
+4. Optimal PSPACE-hardness of Approximating Set Cover Reconfiguration.

 Shuichi Hirahara and Naoto Ohsaka.